 “In Buddhist tradition, the word ‘mindfulness is equivalent to a word like ‘sports’ in the U.S. It’s a family of activity, not a single thing.”

-Traditional mindfulness exercises for beginners
+Traditional types of mindfulness meditation exercises for beginners

 Mindful breathing: Mindful breathing simply means focusing on the movement of the breath around the body.